Everything You Ever Wanted To Know About the DMCA Process, and How To Stay Safe as a Creator

 “As written, a DMCA violation is using copyrighted material outside the context of “fair use.”
 Fair use is a doctrine of the U.S. copyright statutes that allows you to use limited sections of copyrighted material.
 Typically, fair use will enable you to use copyrighted material for commentary, criticism, news reporting, and scholarly reporting.

-You can also use copyrighted content for many non-commercial purposes or to create transformative works.
+The DMCA process does allow for usage under certain guidelines.
+You can use copyrighted content for many non-commercial purposes or to create transformative works.
 However, this requires that your work doesn’t impact the value of the original content.

 That means you can make YouTube videos using copyrighted material about your favorite movies, music, or books.
 In theory, you can make transformative remixes of your favorite songs.